AuburnSports - Tracking the transfers

 Incoming (1): TFr.
 Daquayvious Sorey

-The Skinny: Johnson is a playmaker in the slot, but the Tigers need the same from the outside positions.
+The Skinny: Ja’Varrius Johnson is a playmaker in the slot, but the Tigers need the same from the outside positions.
 Mardner had a strong 2021 season at Hawaii and could be a big red zone target.
 Brown, Kelly and Fair all played as true freshman last fall and could step into much bigger roles in 2023.
+Perhaps Malcolm Johnson, Moore or Dawson step up their production with a new pass-friendly staff.
 King could also play tight end.
 Sorey could certainly help out as a true freshman this fall.

 TIGHT END